- Arlene R. Taylor, PhD

 Mark Twain (Samuel Clemens) put it this way, “The secret of getting ahead is getting started.
 And, the secret of getting started is breaking a complex, overwhelming task into small manageable tasks.
 Then, begin with the first one.”

 LLM Online is designed to help you not only get started but to keep on keeping on as long as you live.
 Fourteen key components have been identified for helping you stay healthier and younger for longer.
 Each component links back to the brain in some way because everything begins in the brain.
 They are presented in 12 Modules: one each week for 12 weeks.
 Divided into bite-sized bits, the information is easier to remember and apply daily.
 Educational audio and video clips are built into the modules.
 There is nothing to write unless you like to make your own notes.
 You can go back and review any previous modules as you wish.
 Because research indicates it takes nearly 12 weeks to build new habits, we recommend that you spend at least one week on each module.
 Studies have shown that you are more likely to retain the information if you do it in small bites.

 “Sitting Disease,” a term describing a lack of movement and physical activity, has deadly consequences over time.
 As such, each Module includes reminders to “Get Up and Move.”
-Simply standing up from a sitting position increases your brain’s level of alertness.
+Simply standing up from a sitting position increases blood circulation to your brain and your level of alertness.
 Walk around the room as you listen to the audiobook segments.
 Walk in place as you view the videos.
-Drinking plenty of water keeps your brain energized.
+Drink plenty of water to keep your brain energized.

 The big secret in life is that there is no big secret.